Intelligence is not singular. It is multiplied.

 Without MI, the output is generic.

-A model can draft a building assessment report that sounds credible.
-But it cannot tell you whether the cracking pattern in a parking garage is structural or cosmetic.
-It cannot tell the difference between efflorescence and alkali-silica reaction.
+A model can draft a building assessment report that sounds credible, but it cannot tell you whether the cracking pattern in a parking garage is structural or cosmetic.
+It cannot tell efflorescence from alkali-silica reaction.
 That is Material Intelligence: domain knowledge no training dataset can replicate.

 Without HI, the output is dangerous.